 Source: 2019 SiriusDecisions Marketing Planning Maturity Study

-When key information is scattered across different spreadsheets and planning tools, access to important information becomes incredibly difficult to obtain, information that could be critical to balancing the plan, information regarding prior period performance, and information critical to changing market conditions.
+When key information is scattered across different spreadsheets and planning tools, access to important information becomes incredibly difficult to obtain - information that could be critical to balancing the plan, information regarding prior period performance and information critical to changing market conditions.

 The Reverse Waterfall: Most marketers are familiar with some version of the demand waterfall with its various stages and velocities.
 The reverse waterfall does exactly the same thing but in reverse.
-It leverages conversion rates to determine how much demand must be created to hit the company’s revenue targets.
+It leverages conversion rates to determine how much demand must be created to hit a company’s revenue targets.

-Reverse waterfall calculations enable you to set realistic top of funnel goals and create marketing plans with more accurate and rigorous forecasting that is based on data modeling instead of instinct.
+Reverse waterfall calculations enable you to set realistic top-of-funnel goals and create marketing plans with more accurate and rigorous forecasting that is based on data modeling instead of instinct.